lehigh-university-libraries/isle-preserve/README.md

 ## Legacy Redirects

-When sites migrate from an old platform into The Preserve, redirects from the old URLs to their new location are maintained in [the nginx static conf](./conf/nginx.static])
+When sites migrate from an old platform into The Preserve, redirects from the old URLs to their new location are maintained in [the nginx static conf](./conf/nginx.static)

 We use nginx's map functionality for both code clarity and improved performance.

-Adding a new site's redirect can be done by copying an existing `redirect-*.conf`, renaming the `map` variable to a unique name, adding the redirects in the map, and updating the `server` directive to use the map variable.
+Adding a new site's redirect can be done by copying an existing `redirect-*.conf`, renaming the `map` variable to a unique name, adding the redirects in the map, and updating the `server` directive to use the map variable and proper server name(s).